muhsin-msn/thesis_files/README.md

-# Thesis - Dual-Arm Robot Task Learning via Teleoperation with Improved Dynamic Movement Primitives Adaptation
+# Master Thesis - Dual-Arm Robot Task Learning via Teleoperation with Improved Dynamic Movement Primitives Adaptation

 **Author:** Mohiyuddin Al Muhsin

-This repository contains the necessary workspaces and files to control a dual-arm robot system, focusing on visualization, teleoperation, and trajectory execution using Dynamic Movement Primitives (DMP).
-The project leverages various technologies to enable dynamic and adaptive control of robotic arms in both simulated and real environments.
+This repository contains the necessary workspaces and files used in the thesis for Learning from Demonstration (LfD) based on  Dynamic Movement Primitives (DPMs) using dual-arm robots.
+It includes resources for teleoperation, vizualization, robot control, DMP framework etc.

 <img src="https://github.com/user-attachments/assets/ac687ec8-7c5c-4043-93a6-773e922ca2fe" alt="peg_in_hole" width="400"/>